Ritikkaushik74/Notepad/README.md

 # Notepad
 Notepad to take notes using Bootstrap and Javascript.

-Can create notes, delete, or search tose notes.
+Can create notes, delete, or search those notes which are stored using local database.